aigarsdz/runoff/README.md

 - Append only new messages to the previously genetrated files instead of appending everything or create different versions for the files when using `--no-archive option`.
 - Add some colors.

-If you have something to say about this gem or anything else, you can find me on Twitter as [@AigarsDz](http://twitter.com/AigarsDz "@AigarsDz").
+If you have something to say about this gem or anything else, you can find me on Twitter as [@aigarsdz](http://twitter.com/aigarsdz "@aigarsdz").